gvwilson/thirdbit/fiction/santas/index.md

 it was time for bed and their teeth weren't going to brush themselves.
 "I just don't know what to do," Finner confessed, angry at the tears that he was absolutely *not* going to cry.
-"I like making toys and, and spatulas and everything, I really do, but—I dunno.
+"I like the ho-ho-ho'ing,
+but deliveries are—"
+He paused for breath.
-And deliveries are—everyone else seems excited and it's like I'm just watching myself do it, you know?
+"It's like everyone else is excited about it but I'm just watching myself do it, you know?
 Like this is someone else's life and I've just put it on like a sweater except it doesn't quite fit